 Research findings suggests that today’s teens are experiencing stress patterns very similar to that of adults.
 According to the American Psychological Association (APA), “many American teens report stress at unhealthy levels, appear uncertain in their stress management techniques and experience symptoms of stress in numbers that mirror adults’ experiences.”

-The APA’s Stress in America survey found that 40 percent of teens reported feeling irritable and angry because of stress, 36 percent reported feeling anxious and nervous, while another 30 percent reported feeling sad or depressed.
+For instance, the APA’s Stress in America survey found that 40 percent of teens reported feeling irritable and angry because of stress, 36 percent reported feeling anxious and nervous, while another 30 percent reported feeling sad or depressed.
 As for how stress affects their physical health, 36 percent of teens report that stress makes them tired, 36 percent say they experience headaches when stressed, and 23 percent said they’ve skipped meals because of it.

-Included in this bundle are worksheets, activities, and games that give children an opportunity to role play stressful situations, discuss common stressors for kids and teens, and also explore coping strategies to help them manage their stress in a positive manner.
+I created this Stress Management Activity Bundle as a tool for parents, teachers, and counselors.
+This is a helpful tool to educate children about stress and how they can cope with stressful situations.
+Included in this bundle are worksheets, activities, and games.
+Children get to role play stressful situations, discuss common stressors for kids and teens, and also explore coping strategies to help them manage their stress in a positive manner.